 Planned Parenthood of Southern New England - support to address rates of teen pregnancy

-St. Martin De Porres Academy - to support a newly established co-curricular program which centers on developing leadership skills and self-confidence in St. Martin de Porres' female students
+St. Martin De Porres Academy - to support a newly established co-curricular program that centers on developing leadership skills and self-confidence in St. Martin de Porres' female students

 Spanish Community of Wallingford - to support the hiring of 3 Hispanic teenage girls to assist in the planning and execution of two youth leadership and one STEM program with a total of 80 participants.

 Women's Business Development Council- to support entrepreneurial training for women

 Women and Family Life Center - to support the provision of small workshops and one-on-one financial consultations to approximately 80 low-to-moderate-income women to empower them with the tools to achieve financial stability/sustainability.